Programmable logic controller: Single-board computers

 Very complex process control, such as those used in the chemical industry, may require algorithms and performance beyond the capability of even high-performance PLCs.
 Very high-speed or precision controls may also require customized solutions; for example, aircraft flight controls.
 Single-board computers using semi-customized or fully proprietary hardware may be chosen for very demanding control applications where the high development and maintenance cost can be supported.
 "Soft PLCs" running on desktop-type computers can interface with industrial I/O hardware while executing programs within a version of commercial operating systems adapted for process control needs.

 The rising popularity of single board computers has also had an influence on the development of PLCs.
 Traditional PLCs are generally closed platforms, but some newer PLCs (e.g. groov EPIC from Opto 22, ctrlX from Bosch Rexroth, PFC200 from Wago, PLCnext from Phoenix Contact, and Revolution Pi from Kunbus) provide the features of traditional PLCs on an open platform.

-PID Controllers

-PLCs may include logic for single-variable feedback analog control loop, a PID controller.
-A PID loop could be used to control the temperature of a manufacturing process, for example.
-Historically PLCs were usually configured with only a few analog control loops; where processes required hundreds or thousands of loops, a distributed control system (DCS) would instead be used.
-As PLCs have become more powerful, the boundary between DCS and PLC applications has been blurred.